eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 ```
 ## Run metabat

-I need to scriptify this ar some stage
+I need to scriptify this at some stage

 ```shell
 # get list of bam filed for each assembly